2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Method

 \section{Method}

-In this section, the proposed 2.75D strategy is explained in detail, especially how 3D volumes are transformed into corresponding 2D representations.
+In this section, the proposed 2.75D strategies are explained in detail, especially how 3D volumes are transformed into corresponding 2D representations.
 Provided a 3D volume classification task, CNNs can be utilized to learn textural and volumetric information from the surrounding volume of a given candidate voxel.
 To boost the efficiency of such CNN based methods, we propose to first transform these 3D volumes into 2D representations using the spiral scanning technique, followed by a 2D CNN classifier which can learn volumetric information as in 3D CNNs.

-By representing 3D volumes in a 2D fashion, many existing 2D CNNs can be adopted for solving 3D image vision problems (e.g. nodule classification in chest CT).
+By representing 3D volumes in a 2D fashion, many existing 2D CNNs can be adopted for solving 3D image vision problems (e.g. nodule classification in chest CT, breast MRI, and prostate MRI).
 We hypothesize that such a 2D representation would contain volumetric information.
+For enhanced feature extraction from 3D volumes, we further explore a multi-spiral-view strategy named 2.75D 3channels (2.75D$\times$3).
 The patch extraction process is explained in detail below.